aykut4/brainfck-interpreter-compiler/README.md

 ## Build

-The following will compile all code, run tests and if all is good, create a fat-jar with all dependencies inside `target/scala-2.13`.
+The following will compile all the code, run the tests and if all are good, create a fat-jar with all the dependencies inside `target/scala-2.13`.

 ```
 sbt assembly